illinois-cs241/illinois-cs241.github.io/_posts/2016-10-27-scheduler.md

     -   `examples/proc1.csv`
     -   `examples/proc2.csv`
     -   `examples/proc3.csv`

-    Note the following column header definitions to read the files:
+    - Note the following column header definitions to read the files:
-    - Arrival time: It is the unit of time when the job is expected to arrive and needs to be "handled" by the scheduler.
+        - __Arrival time__: The time when the job is expected to arrive and needs to be "handled" by the scheduler
-    - Run time: Provides the total units of time for which the job is supposed to run or scheduled on a core.
+        - __Run time__: The total amount of time for which the job is supposed to run or is scheduled on a core
-    - Priority: Provides the priority of the job running, which is useful in case of pre-emptive scheduling.
+        - __Priority__: The priority of the job, which is necessary for pre-emptive scheduling

 -   Example output files:
-    -   `examples/proc1-c1-fcfs.out`: Sample output of the simulator, using proc1.csv, 1 core, and FCFS scheduling.
+    -   `examples/proc1-c1-fcfs.out`: Sample output of the simulator, using `proc1.csv`, 1 core, and FCFS scheduling.
-    -   `examples/proc1-c2-fcfs.out`: Sample output of the simulator, using proc1.csv, 2 cores, and FCFS scheduling.
+    -   `examples/proc1-c2-fcfs.out`: Sample output of the simulator, using `proc1.csv`, 2 cores, and FCFS scheduling.
-    -   `examples/proc1-c1-pri.out`: Sample output of the simulator, using proc1.csv, 1 core, and PRI scheduling.
+    -   `examples/proc1-c1-pri.out`: Sample output of the simulator, using `proc1.csv`, 1 core, and PRI scheduling.
     -   `...` *(View the example directory for the full set.)*

     Note that for each unit of time, the output files tell you state of priority queue along with all the cores and jobs running on them.
 It will also provide information about any jobs that arrive, are scheduled or finished.

-### In short, all you need to write is libscheduler.c.
+__In short, all you need to write is libscheduler.c.__

-## Before you start
+# Before you start

 __Think about how to implement a scheduler!__